 The Tinplate Company of India Limited (TCIL) is the producer of tin coated and tin free steel sheets in India having its headquarter in Kolkata, West Bengal and works located at Jamshedpur, Jharkhand.
+The Company is a Subsidiary of Tata Steel Limited.
 The strategic goal of the company is to create and enhance value for the stakeholders through growth and competitiveness and also to reach status of supplier of choice for tin mill products in Asia.
-The Company's equity shares are listed in BSE Limited and National Stock Exchange Limited.
+The Company's equity shares are listed on the BSE Limited and the National Stock Exchange of India Limited.

-The financial statements for the year ended March 31, 2020 were approved by the Board of Directors and authorised for issue on June 13, 2020.
+The financial statements for the year ended March 31, 2021 were approved by the Board of Directors and authorised for issue on April 15, 2021.